Alaa-Z/parcel-tracking/README.md

-# Getting Started with Create React App
+# Package Tracking Viewer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple web app using React.js for customers that displays a list of packages (or parcels) with some details they need to know like order status, ETAs, pickup locations, etc

-## Available Scripts
+## Instructions

-In the project directory, you can run:
+1. To install this project write `npm install` in the console to get all the Node dependecies beforehand.

-### `npm start`
+2. To run the project write `npm start` in the console to start the project.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.